civicrm/civicrm-dev-docs/docs/documentation/index.md

 [migration]: https://wiki.civicrm.org/confluence/display/CRMDOC/Content+migration+from+wiki+to+Developer+Guide
 [wiki]: https://wiki.civicrm.org/confluence/display/CRMDOC/CiviCRM+Documentation

+## When to document {:#when}

+If you are [contributing to core](/core/contributing.md), updating documenting along with your changes is an important step to ensure the long-term usability and maintainability of CiviCRM.

+Not all changes require documentation updates.
+Here are some guidelines:

+* Documentation should almost always accompany **new features**.
+    * Keep in mind that some features are user-facing (and thus require new documentation in the User Guide) whereas some features are *developer*-facing (and thus require new documentation in the Developer Guide.)
+* Bug fixes will occasionally require documentation updates.
+Check existing docs to see what changes might be necessary.

+!!! tip
+    Try writing documentation *before* writing your code!
+Then you have a way to organize your thoughts and measure whether the feature works.

+If you are [submitting a core pull request](/tools/git.md#pr) and would like to submit accompanying doc changes, please provide comments in both pull requests for cross reference.
+Your docs PR will not be merged until your core PR is merged first.

 ## Guides in MkDocs

 We are using [MkDocs](http://www.mkdocs.org) to produce guides.
 The content for each of these guides is written in [markdown](/documentation/markdown.md), stored in text files, and hosted in a repository on GitHub.
 Then, the guides are automatically published to [docs.civicrm.org](https://docs.civicrm.org) using our custom [publishing system](https://github.com/civicrm/civicrm-docs).